gaebar/user-input-translator/README.md

 # User Input Translator

-An interactive console application developed in Java, leveraging **Azure AI services** for translating user input text between various languages using the Translator API.
+User Input Translator is an interactive console application developed in Java that leverages **Azure Cognitive Services**.
+It utilizes the Azure Translator API to translate text input by the user into various languages.
+This application demonstrates the integration of cloud-based AI services in a Java-based environment, offering a practical example of how such technologies can be used to build functional and interactive applications.

 ## Preview